b-hexsoul/Workout_Tracker/README.md

 ## About The Project

-This project is the 12th HW project in UW Full Stack Bootcamp.
-This application is a Command Line Interface (CLI) that is connected to a MySQL database with multiple tables.
-This application required me to build schema for the database and use Inquirer and MySQL Node packages to create the CLI.
+This project utilizes an MVC design pattern with MongoDB, Mongoose ODM, and Express, allowing the user to log a workout with multiple exercises.
+The total duration of a workout is return using the mongodb aggregation pipeline.

 ## User Story